MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 >   Azure Front Door endpoints can serve many files.
 One way to reduce bandwidth costs is to use compression.
 >
 >   Use caching in Azure Front Door for content that doesn't change often.
-Because content is served from a cache, you save on bandwidth costs that are incurred when the request is forwarded to the backends.
+Because content is served from a cache, you save on bandwidth costs that are incurred when the request is forwarded to the back ends.
 >
 > - **Consider using a shared instance that's provided by the organization**.
 Costs incurred from centralized services are shared between the workloads.
 However, consider the tradeoff with [reliability](#reliability).
 For mission-critical applications that have high availability requirements, we recommend an autonomous instance.
 >